scottkleinman/dfr-browser2/README.md

 It is recommended that you deposit all data and metadata files that will be accessed by the app in the `data` folder for easy location.
 However, you may point to other locations or or upload the files from within the app, depending on your configuration.
 This will be discussed below.

+Fuller documentation on how to prepare your data for DFR Browser 2 can be found in  `bin/PREPARE_DATA.md`.

 ### Required Files

 #### 1. Topic Keys File (`topic-keys.txt`)